-Uniswap Review for Australia 2022
+Uniswap Crypto Exchange Review for 2023

 Uniswap stands as one of the most popular and sought after decentralized crypto exchanges on the crypto market today.
 The platform operates on the Ethereum blockchain and offers users complete anonymity on their trades.

 The fact that Uniswap is a decentralized crypto exchange, means that it does not have a central figure or party at the helm and doesn’t require any personal information, data, or KYC verification whatsoever.
 On Uniswap, users can sell, buy and trade crypto assets with the use of an Ethereum wallet such as Ledger Nano X or Trezor.

 Just like Pancakeswap and Sushiswap, Uniswap functions as decentralized finance (DeFi) entity, in that it provides users with the option to swap decentralized tokens.
 At the core, Uniswap relies on traffic i.e. constant swaps to keep the liquidity pools full and subsidize token lenders.
 However, there is much more to decentralized exchanges or DEXs.
 Let’s take a closer look in this Uniswap review.